Member outcomes assessment

 Investment strategy

-The Fund also provides a full and diversified suite of investment options including a range of pre-mixed options to meet different risk preferences, and asset class building blocks for members wishing to tailor their options further.
+The full suite of investment options provides members with a range of pre-mixed options to meet different risk preferences, whilst also providing asset class building blocks for members wishing to tailor their options further.
+The blend of this suite of options and the strategies developed for each option ensure the choice products remains appropriate for our members.

 Insurance strategy and premiums